-The Carolina Panthers, more regularly known as the Panthers, is a professional American Football team that plays in the NFC South Division in the National Football Conference of the National Football League.
-The team is based in Charlotte, North Carolina and is headquartered in the Bank of America Stadium, Uptown Charlotte, which is also the team’s home field.
+The Carolina Panthers, more regularly known as the Panthers, is a professional American Football team (gridiron).
+The Panthers play in the NFC South Division in the National Football Conference of the National Football League.
+The team is based in Charlotte, North Carolina and is headquartered in the Bank of America Stadium in Charlotte, which is also the team’s home field.

-The team has garnered fans and following all throughout both North Carolina and South Carolina, despite the fact that it has played all of its home games in Charlotte since back in 1966.
+The team, which is one of the newer franchises in the NFL, has garnered fans in a relatively short existence.
+They appeal to markets in both North Carolina and South Carolina.
 They played just one season at the Memorial Stadium in Clemson, South Carolina.
 Its annual training camp is held yearly at Wofford College, in Spartanburg, South Carolina.
 This is one of only two teams that represents more than one state, along with the New England Patriots.

 All About The Carolina Panthers

-Their next winning season didn’t come until 2003, when they won the NFC Championship Game and reached the Super Bowl XXXVIII, but lost out to the New England Patriots.
-They clinched playoff spots in 2005 and then 2008 but failed to reach the postseason again until 2013 when they won the first of their three back to back NFC South division titles.
-In 2015, they made it to another Super Bowl, but this time they lost out to the Denver Broncos.
-Since then, they have only reached the playoffs one more time – in 2015.
+Their next winning season didn’t come until 2003, when they won the NFC Championship Game and reached Super Bowl XXXVIII.
+They fell short in this game, losing to the New England Patriots.
+The Panthers managed to clinch playoff spots in 2005 and then again 2008 but failed to reach the postseason after that until 2013 when they won the first of their three back to back NFC South division titles.
+In 2015, they made it to another Super Bowl with Cam Newton as their star quarterback.
+In this season, they lost out to the Denver Broncos.
+Since then, they have only reached the playoffs twice more – in 2015 and in 2017.
 The Panther’s five NFC South Division titles since 2002 have only been topped by the New Orleans Saints.

 The Carolina Panthers Player Personnel